kouros17/Adwaita-Maia-Dark/README.md

 # Adwaita-Maia-Dark
-Dark variant of Adwaita-Maia theme
+Dark variant of Adwaita-Maia theme.

+Based on Adwaita and Evopop (for gnome-shell) themes.

 --------------------------------------------------------------------------------------------